 Each year, the Crystal Cathedral put on two major pageants: "The Glory of Christmas." (in December), and "The Glory of Easter" (in March).
 These dramatic religious spectacles blended religion & show-biz; they feature a cast of 200 in Biblical period costumes, a choir, flying "angels," live animals, and joyous music from a 70-piece orchestra.
 (You haven't been to church until you've seen live camels walking up the aisle, and an "angel" flying overhead on wires!)

-Tickets to these special holiday pageants would set you back $25-$30 (The radio commercial for the "Glory of Easter" mentions that the show includes the scene where Jesus drives the money-changers out of the temple...)
-For more information about the shows, call (714) 544-5679 or (714) 54-GLORY.
+Tickets to these special holiday pageants would set you back $25-$30 (The radio commercial for the "Glory of Easter" mentioned that the show included the scene where Jesus drives the money-changers out of the temple...)

 Besides hosting weekly televised services, concerts, and seasonal events, the church also offered guided tours for visitors.
 No appointment was necessary.
 Just drop by on most weekdays (as long as no special event is planned).

 The "tours." of the church were informal, and access is limited.
 Most visitors simply walk in through the main church doors (on the south side), and gaze in awe at the Cathedral's sparkling interior; others opt to sit down and listen while as a guide in a red jacket recites a short lecture on the history of the church.